 - The diaphragm is a muscle.
 Conscious breathing with a controlled exhalation trains the diaphragm in the eccentric phase (the motion of an active muscle while it is lengthening).
 For a general rule of thumb, aim to exhale 2-4 times longer than the inhale.

-If you would like to learn more about efficient breathing or how movement can help your breathing and have a beneficial effect on anxiety and stress, please feel free to come along to a FREE TASTER CLASS to see whether Move-Free can help you.
+If you would like to learn more about efficient breathing or how movement can help your breathing and have a beneficial effect on anxiety and stress, contact here to see whether Move-Free can help you.